-105 Marlborough was designed by architect Charles K. Kirby and built ca. 1871, for speculative sale, one of three contiguous houses (105-107-109 Marlborough) built at about the same time on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
+105 Marlborough was designed by architect Charles K. Kirby and built ca. 1871, for speculative sale, one of three contiguous houses (105-107-109 Marlborough) built at the same time on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
 He also designed three houses to the west, at 111-113-115 Commonwealth, built ca. 1872, and probably a fourth at 117 Marlborough built ca. 1873.

 On September 16, 1871, 105 Marlborough was purchased from Charles Kirby by Oliver White Peabody.
 He and his wife, Mary Ann (Lothrop) Peabody, made it their home.
 They previously had lived at 249 Berkeley.
 They also maintained a home in Milton.

 Oliver Peabody was co-founder of the investment banking firm of Kidder, Peabody & Company.

 From about 1879, the Peabodys made their home in Milton.
 105 Marlborough was not listed in the 1879 Blue Book.

 During the 1879-1880 winter season, it was the home of merchant and ship owner George Bruce Upton, Jr. and his wife, Geraldine Ipolite (Russell) Rivers Upton.
 They previously had lived at 79 Beacon.
 By the 1880-1881 winter season, they had moved to 175 Marlborough.

 105 Marlborough was not listed in the 1881 and 1882 Blue Books, but by the 1882-1883 winter season it was once again the home of Oliver and Mary Ann Peabody.